 So, are the forms you use with Google Forms secure?

-In this article, we dive deep into the security features of Google and Google Forms and look at the potential weaknesses of this form software.
+In this article, we examine the strengths and potential weaknesses of Google Forms software and, if you’re concerned about meeting HIPAA standards, whether they’re HIPAA-compliant.
 We also compare the security features of Google Forms to those of other form generators to see which ones have the best data security.
+Finally, we offer a number of useful tips to increase the security of your data within Google Forms.

 What are Google’s security protocols?